yodkwtf/sql-fundamentals/Notes.md

 ## Introduction to SQL

-Structured Query Language (SQL) is a standard language to communicate with a database and perform tasks such as querying, updating, inserting and deleting data.
+Structured Query Language (SQL) is a standard language to communicate with a database and perform tasks such as querying, updating, inserting, and deleting data.
 It is used to interact with relational databases such as MySQL, PostgreSQL, SQL Server, Oracle, etc.

 #### SQL vs MySQL

 - SQL is a language and MySQL is a database management system
 - SQL is used to communicate with a database and MySQL is used to store and manage the data
 - Other database management systems that use SQL are PostgreSQL, SQL Server, Oracle, etc.
-- All SQL DBMSs have its own implementation of features
+- All SQL DBMSs have their own implementation of features

 #### Database vs DBMS

-- A database is a collection of data like phonebook, music library, etc.
+- A database is a collection of data like a phonebook, music library, etc.
-- A database management system (DBMS) is a software that is used to manage the database like MySQL, PostgreSQL, SQL Server, Oracle, etc.
+- A database management system (DBMS) is software that is used to manage the database like MySQL, PostgreSQL, SQL Server, Oracle, etc.

 #### SQL vs NoSQL